BlockAce01/MyBlog/README.md

     ```bash
     docker-compose up --build
     ```
-    This will build and start the frontend, backend, and Nginx services.
+    This will build and start the frontend, backend, and Nginx services